gsoft-inc/sg-orbit/README.md

 If the package is consumed by the website, add the package to the [setup-website-yarn-links.js](https://github.com/gsoft-inc/sg-brand/blob/master/website/scripts/setup-website-yarn-links.js) script.

-### Add a yarn scripts
+### Add a new Yarn script

-Think of scripts as atomic script.
-It means that a script should only do one thing, then you can have other scripts than compose those scripts.

-Example:
+When adding a new script, there is a few rules to follow.

+#### Think in term of atomic scripts

+A script should only do one thing.
+This practice promote better readability and reusability.

+Then you can write top level script that compose all those atomic scripts to provide a functionnality.

 Instead of doing